 (B) If the attorney was suspended for an indefinite period or disbarred, the petition may not be filed earlier than (i) the time specified in the order of suspension or disbarment.

 (3) Content.
-The petition shall state or be accompanied by the following:
+The petition shall be captioned “In the Matter of the Petition for Reinstatement of XXXXX to the Bar of Maryland” and state or be accompanied by the following:

-(A) docket references to all prior disciplinary or remedial actions to which the attorney was a party;
+(A) docket references to all prior disciplinary or remedial actions, including all actions pending as of the date of the attorney's disbarment or suspension, to which the attorney was a party;

 (B) a copy of the order that disbarred or suspended the attorney, placed the attorney on inactive status, or accepted the resignation of the attorney and any opinion of the Court that accompanied the order;

-(E) facts establishing the attorney's subsequent conduct and reformation, present character, present qualifications and competence to practice law, and ability to satisfy the criteria set forth in section (g) of this Rule.
+(E) facts establishing the attorney's subsequent conduct and reformation, present character, present qualifications and competence to practice law, and ability to satisfy the criteria set forth in section (h) of this Rule; and